The most popular design thinking strategy is BS

 As these alternatives to HMW suggest, the design industry is entering a new phase.
 After more than a year steeped in the pandemics of COVID-19 and racial injustice, every industry and workplace should be examining its inclusion and exclusion practices, from sexism to racism to ageism to ableism and more.
 Right now is a great time to assess all the tools and techniques of design to see how useful they truly are.
 If designers want products and services to be more inclusive, they need to start by determining whether their design techniques are getting them closer or taking them further away.

+Some people might think that HMW is just three harmless words, but anybody who has sat in on an executive review and hears buzzwords like HMW to mask a project’s shortcomings knows how harmful these phrases can be.
+The way we use these phrases reflect not only how we see the world, but how we design the world.
+Workers at companies like Facebook, Airbnb, and Amazon, have (and may still) genuinely believe that they were making the world better through disruption, an idea captured by Mark Zuckerberg’s motto, “Move fast and break things.”
+But breaking things feels very different when you’re the end user to the stuff being broken, especially when that stuff looks like housing, transportation, service industry jobs, and even democracy itself.
+HWM is in the same class of Silicon Valley truisms that may have been born out of innovation but have come to mean something different depending on the hand that wields it.
+If you don’t have a seat at the table when that question is asked, HMW can sound sinister.

-Now that design plays a strategic role at many companies and has moved beyond just aesthetics, form, and function, designers need new tools to get them to the original goal of HMW: to think outside the box.
-And we so need out of the box thinking to solve the collective challenges in front of us.
+Design has moved beyond aesthetics, form, and function to play a strategic business role at many organizations.
+This is a lot of responsibility and designers need new tools to get back to the original goal of HMW: to think outside of the box.
+They can start by building a bigger box—inviting a broader, more diverse set of voices to the table and asking questions that get at their own biases and limitations.
 There is a whole new generation of designers leading the way, such as Mantin and Boyuan Gao’s Project Inkblot, Lesley-Ann Noel who made Designer’s Critical Alphabet, Bryan Lee’s Design Justice Workshops by Colloqate Designs, and Creative Action Lab’s workshops, including “How Traditional Design Thinking Protects White Supremacy.”

 It’s time to redesign the field to reflect the people who are in it.
 From now on, don’t trot out another HMW unless it’s used with total awareness of who the we represents.
 Think twice before saying it.
 Like everything else.

-Tricia Wang is cofounder of Sudden Compass, a collective of world-class strategists, product leaders, data analysts, and network builders.
-She was a consumer insights expert-in-residence at IDEO’s Shanghai Office in 2015.
+Tricia Wang is cofounder of Sudden Compass, a collective of world-class strategists, product leaders, data analysts, and network-builders.
+She is a Geotech Atlantic Council Fellow working on cryptocurrency design.
+She was also a consumer insights expert-in-residence at IDEO’s Shanghai Office in 2015.

-Note: This article has been updated to correct where Juul founders Adam Bowen and James Monsees met and developed their thesis project.